kruize/benchmarks/spring-petclinic/README.md

 ```

-To run the load for multiple instances and for multiple iterations
+To run the load for multiple instances and for multiple iterations `./scripts/perf/run_petclinic_openshift.sh load_info perf_info`

+load_info : BENCHMARK_SERVER_NAME NAMESPACE RESULTS_DIR_PATH JMETER_LOAD_USERS JMETER_LOAD_DURATION WARMUPS MEASURES

+BENCHMARK_SERVER_NAME : Name of the cluster you are using

+NAMESPACE : openshift-monitoring

+RESULTS_DIR_PATH : Location where you want to store the results

+JMETER_LOAD_USERS : Number of users

+JMETER_LOAD_DURATION : Load duration

+WARMUPS : Number of warmups

+MEASURES : Number of measures

+perf_info is optional , it can be used in case of multiple instances

+perf_info: TOTAL_INST TOTAL_ITR RE_DEPLOY MANIFESTS_DIR

+TOTAL_INST: Number of instances

+TOTAL_ITR: Number of times you want to run the load

+RE_DEPLOY: true

+MANIFESTS_DIR: Path where the manifest directory exists

 ```
 $./scripts/perf/run_petclinic_openshift.sh rouging.os.fyre.ibm.com openshift-monitoring result/ 300 60 5 3